|Gina M. Grimshaw, PhD.

 |Sophie Hedley, PhD. student

 Sophie completed her BSC (Hons) in Psychology at Victoria University.
 She first came into the lab as an honours student in 2013, where she investigated the cognitive biases of interpretation in both language and in faces.
 She has since returned to the lab to undertake her PhD study broadly in the area of creativity and schizotypy.

-Kealagh completed her BSc(Hons) in the CAN lab in 2014 and is currently working towards a MSc.
-In collaboration with Victoria University of Wellington’s Youth Wellbeing Study, her thesis uses psychophysiology to understand how adolescents who self-injure respond to stress.
+Kealagh completed both her BSc(Hons) in 2014, and her MSc thesis in 2017, in the CAN Lab.
+In collaboration with Victoria University of Wellington’s Youth Wellbeing Study, her research uses psychophysiology to understand how adolescents who self-injure respond to stress.

 Other Lab Members

-Cathryn Bjarnesen, Petra Bolitho, Angus Chapman, Rebecca Hamilton, Kelly Hewitt, Line Johansen, Winter Jones, Daniel Jenkins, Claire Marsh, Tawhai Moss, Sophia Noble, Billy Richardson, Thomas Scott-Smith, Brendan Sturt, Nurul Zani Soenarsono, Annabelle Wride.
+Lauren Bell, Cathryn Bjarnesen, Andre Botes, Petra Bolitho, Kieran Carnegie, Angus Chapman, Nikki Duff, Shannon Garland Duignan, Rebecca Hamilton, Kelly Hewitt, Line Johansen, Winter Jones, Claire Marsh, Linda Martis, Jeremy Meier, Tawhai Moss, Sophia Noble, Amy O’Connell, Hannah Quigan, Billy Richardson, Anne Rijnink, Elliot Robins, Elisabeth Schrammen, Brendan Sturt, Nurul Zani Soenarsono, Annabelle Wride.

 Jessica Clifton (2015).
 Thesis title: Training the Interpretation of Ambiguity [link]

 Michael Tooley (2015).
 Thesis title: Emotion Regulation and Vulnerability to Depression: A Longitudinal Test of the Diathesis-Stress Model [link]